viydaag/vaadin-fluent-api/README.md

 - FInlineDateField
 - FDateTimeField

-## Roadmap

-This component is developed as a hobby with no public roadmap or any guarantees of upcoming releases.
-That said, the following features are planned for upcoming releases:
+### Version 1.3

 - FGrid
+- FTree
 - FTreeGrid
 - FAudio
 - FVideo
+- FPasswordField
+- FAccordion
+- FWindow
+- FUpload
+- FNotification
+- FCustomLayout
+- FColorPicker
-- FTree
+- FColorPickerArea

+## Roadmap

+This component is developed as a hobby with no public roadmap or any guarantees of upcoming releases.
+That said, the following features are planned for upcoming releases:

+- All fluent components are implemented.
+If new components or new setter methods are available in newer Vaadin releases, they will be implemented.
+In any case, you can write an issue for missing methods or components.

 ## Issue tracking

-The issues for this add-on are tracked on its github.com page.
+The issues for this add-on are tracked on its github.com [page](https://github.com/viydaag/vaadin-fluent-api/issues).
 All bug reports and feature requests are appreciated.

 ## Contributions